Anonymous Meeting in Networks: Unknown upper bound on the size of the graph

 We start with the following claim.

-{\bf Claim 1.} If a node $w$ has been rejected by the explorer $E_j$ in the construction of its BFS tree during its last exploration $EST^*$, then node $w$ must have been either added previously by $E_j$ to its BFS tree, or added by another explorer $E_s$ in the construction of its BFS tree during its last exploration $EST^*$.
+{\bf Claim 1.} {If a node has been rejected by the explorer $E_j$ in the construction of its {(truncated) spanning} tree during its last exploration $EST^*$, then this node, let us call it $w$, must have been either added previously by $E_j$ to its {(truncated) spanning} tree, or added by another explorer $E_s$ in the construction of its {(truncated) spanning} tree during its last exploration $EST^*$.}